For Immediate Release

 Wildlife Hazards at General Aviation Airports

 The Office of Airports encourages GA airports to conduct WHAs to determine what type of wildlife mitigation may be needed.
 The number of GA airports that are conducting WHAs or Wildlife Hazard Site Visits each year has increased significantly.
-The FAA supports GA airports by making Airport Improvement Program grants available to conduct assessments and implement eligible wildlife hazard mitigation techniques that are recommended in response to the Assessments or Site Visits.
+The FAA supports GA airports by making Airport Improvement Program (AIP) grants available to conduct assessments and implement eligible wildlife hazard mitigation techniques that are recommended in response to the Assessments or Site Visits.

 Airport Cooperative Research Program (ACRP) Reports